bosth/bosth.github.io/content/pages/leaving-earth/index.md

 [saturn rockets = 0, soyuz rockets = 2]
 ```

 In other words, 2 Soyuz rockets can transport a payload of 10 to Suborbital Flight.
 This certainly is *a* solution, but is it the optimal solution?
 For this, we have to decide what defines optimal.
 Is it the number of rockets?
 The total mass of the rockets?
 Or is it the *cost* of the rockets used?
-If we are thinking about a game of Leaving Earth, it's probably the cost.
+If we are thinking about a game of Leaving Earth, in which budgets are always tight, it's probably the cost.

 Let's rewrite the function but with a cost optimization and let's add all the remaining rockets in as variables.